willwade/MacroServerMac/README.md

 If you want fancy notifications of which modifier key has been set by MindExpress install the Growl Notfication plug-in.
 Don't fret its easy - and the results are neat.
 [See the information here for installation](https://github.com/kfdm/gntp#installation).
 Once installed you will probably want to run it like this:

     python MacroServerMac.py --loglevel DEBUG --usegrowl True

+NB: This isn't in the standard install due to the need to compile in the Growl application.
+I wish it was a bit easier because growl is far nicer than the standard notification view.

 ####Client####